-Friday is the most important day to fast.
-In Orthodox practice, this includes most Fridays throughout the year (except for the fast free periods such as Paschaltide, the week after Pentecost, 11 days after Christmas, and Publican and Pharisee week, and Cheese week, which is completely fast-free for monks, and no xerophagy for laity even on Fridays).
+Friday is the most important day to fast, with the next most important being Wednesday.
+In Orthodox practice, this includes most Wednesdays and Fridays throughout the year (except for the fast free periods such as Paschaltide, the week after Pentecost, 11 days after Christmas, and Publican and Pharisee week, and Cheese week, which is completely fast-free for monks, and no xerophagy for laity even on Fridays).
 The next most important day to fast is Wednesdays.
 As St. Isaac says in his 51st homily, if you cannot fast all the day, then at least fast "until evening" (by which he means afternoon, or until after 3pm, when eventide approaches).

 Fasting (to always be accompanied by prayer and acts of kindness) is an act of repentance, and repentance (turning to God and away from selfishness and sinful indulgence) is an integral part of Christian life.
 In order to avoid addictions we should be abstaining from certain things through much of the year.
 Thus, we have feasts where we indulge, and fasts where we refrain from indulgence.